Gitpiff/Blueprint-Manager/README.md

         "email": "Invalid email",
         "username": "Username is required",
         "firstName": "First Name is required",
-        "lastName": "Last Name is required"
+        "lastName": "Last Name is required",
+        "companyName": "Name of the comapny is required", "industrySector": "Industry Sector is required",
+        "password": "Password is required"
       }
     }